-These days, I'm still into the costuming (though I mostly reserve the gender-anonymous roles for my pets) and have tacked on pumpkin-carving to my fall activities.
+These days, I'm still into the costuming and I've tacked on pumpkin-carving to my fall activities.
 Over the course of the last several years, I've taken to carving out likenesses of close family members.
 To keep things interesting, I kinda, sorta pretend I'm doing it in the order that I believe said family members are going to die.
 Yeah, my family has a thing for the dark humor.

 My sister has been begging me to do her face for the last several years, leading me to believe that she has no faith in the clairvoyant powers of my sculpted squash.
 This year, I finally relented.
 All right, sis, it's your own grave you're digging here.